- How to Help A Loved One Seek Inpatient Care for PTSD

 Why Seek Inpatient Treatment for Post-Traumatic Stress Disorder?

 Living with PTSD is like living through a nightmare.
 You’ve had to avoid so many places, things, and people who remind you of the event.
 You’re trapped in your mind, experiencing and re-experiencing the event during the waking hours, and your nights are filled with nightmares and night terrors.
-You know you need to get help, but it’s terribly hard to admit just how much you are suffering.
+You know you need to get help from a professional treatment center or hospital, but it’s terribly hard to admit just how much you are suffering.

-Inpatient care that consists of medication management and a wide array of therapeutic modalities has been shown to be particularly effective for people who have post-traumatic stress disorder.
-An inpatient program allows you to get away from daily life and stress and enter into an atmosphere guided by healing.
+Inpatient care at a treatment center or hospital that consists of medication management and a wide array of therapeutic modalities has been shown to be particularly effective for people who have post-traumatic stress disorder.
+An inpatient program at a treatment center or hospital allows you to get away from daily life and stress and enter into an atmosphere guided by healing.
 Through an inpatient program, you’ll be able to learn the skills you need to be successful in your recovery from post-traumatic stress disorder.

 Program Philosophy and Benefits